 The Registrar is The Northern Trust Company, London Branch.
 The Registrar's registered address is 50 Bank Street, Canary Wharf, London E14 5NT.
-The register of holders of units in each of the Funds can be inspected at this address.
+The register of holders of units in the Fund can be inspected at this address.

 2.5 The Auditors